Department of Politics and International Relations

 Home to a number of renowned world experts in the field, the Department of Politics and International Relations addresses the most pressing political issues affecting all our lives on both a national and international scale.

 Explore the stimulating and incredibly varied field of politics and international relations through one of our single- or joint-honours degrees.
 Discuss and examine the world's most pressing issues in small-group seminars, and study innovative modules that teach you relevant skills that will prove useful in your future career.
-92% of our undergraduates who completed the National Student Survey 2017 said that they were satisfied with our teaching.
+In 2017, we achieved a student satisfaction score of 92% for our teaching in the National Student Survey (for more details, ask us at www.reading.ac.uk/question).

 Pursue specialist study in key aspects of contemporary world affairs.
 Through our master's courses you will acquire the skills, experience, and contacts to succeed in your career, whatever your ambitions.

 Join our vibrant postgraduate research community.
 We provide extensive training and support every step of the way to help you achieve your PhD.